MFarkha/my-face-recognition/README.md

-###
+This is "Smart Brain" React App based on Clarifai.com API using backend app from https://github.com/MFarkha/my-face-recognition-api

-This is "Smart Brain" React App based on Clarifai.com API To start type "npm start"
+Make sure to start backend part first, then type "npm start"